-The NOATC is directed by Amy Mariaskin (``Mary-askin``), a licensed clinical psychologist who has over 10 years of experience treating OCD, anxiety and related disorders.
+The NOATC is directed by Amy Mariaskin (``Mary-askin``), a licensed clinical psychologist who has 13 years of experience treating OCD, anxiety and related disorders.
 She has worked across the southeast with adults, adolescents, children, and families affected by these disorders.
 She is passionate about direct care and enjoys helping people overcome their symptoms with compassion, creativity, and humor.
+Dr. Mariaskin strives to create a sensitive and affirming therapeutic experience for all of her clients and has a particular interest in working with LGBTQ+ youth.

 Dr. Mariaskin received her masters and doctoral degrees from Duke University and completed her internship and post-doctoral work at the University of Florida.
 She has been in private practice in Nashville since 2011.
 Additionally, for three years she served as a Clinical Co-Director at an intensive treatment facility that treats individuals with OCD, anxiety, depression and eating disorders.
-Dr. Mariaskin is an adjunct professor at Vanderbilt University where she provides supervision to graduate doctoral students and a member of the International OCD Foundation.
+With respect to therapeutic orientation, Dr. Mariaskin uses various techniques that fall under the Cognitive Behavioral Therapy (CBT) umbrella, including Exposure and Response Prevention (ERP) and Acceptance and Commitment Therapy (ACT).
+Dr. Mariaskin is an adjunct professor at Vanderbilt University where she provides supervision to graduate doctoral students.

 In addition to clinical and supervisory experience, Dr. Mariaskin has published in the field and is an active speaker at local and national conferences on the topics of OCD, anxiety, and child mental health.
 She is a member of the International OCD Foundation and has been featured as an anxiety expert in various media.
 For more information about recent presentations, click here.
 To listen to a podcast that she did with Stuart Ralph of The OCD Stories about gender identity themes in OCD, click here.

-In her free time, Dr. Mariaskin enjoys reading, hiking, plant-based cooking, traveling, and writing about herself in the third person.
+In her free time, Dr. Mariaskin enjoys drawing (check out our Instagram @ocdnashville!), hiking, plant-based cooking, traveling, and writing about herself in the third person.
+Please note that Dr. Mariaskin is not accepting any new clients at this time.